Our visitor programme

 - Provide a brief description for each item claimed

 - For items that need to be converted to Sterling from non-UK receipts, use the conversion rate on the day that the expense was incurred

 - Include the account number, name and address of the bank

 - Europeans: include IBAN numbers and a SWIFT (or BIC) code

 - Non-Europeans: SWIFT code and the routing number (if possible)

 - Include the name of the host in the additional information section at the end of the claim

 To expedite the process, please check with your host to ensure that the form is filled in correctly and all required receipts are in place.

-If you have any questions, please contact Dana Allen (for student visitors) or Nicki Robinson (for academic visitors) or the Visitor Programme Coordinator, Dr Miguel Teixeira.
+If you have any questions, Nicki Robinson, or the Visitor Programme Coordinator, Dr. Miguel Teixeira.
 The Coordinator, who oversees the Visitor Programme, is responsible for funds allocation to support visits at the discretion of the Research Committee.